bemer/containers-on-aws-workshop/03-DeployEcsCluster/README.md

 ![create task def](/03-DeployEcsCluster/images/create_task_def.png)

 In the **Task execution IAM role** select `Create new role` and under **Task size** add `128` in the **Task memory (MiB)** field:

 ![create task iam](/03-DeployEcsCluster/images/create_task_iam.png)

+>NOTE: If this is not your first ECS Cluster, you should already have an IAM Role created.
+In this case, you should select the previously created IAM Role.

 The next step is to add the information about our container.
 Click in the **Add container** button, under **Container Definitions**.
 The name of the container will be `containers-workshop-app`.
 In the **Image** field, add the URI that you got before, pointing to your image.